rcantini/rcantini.github.io/content/authors/admin/_index.md

   url: "https://www.dimes.unical.it/"

 # Short bio (displayed in user profile at end of posts)
 bio: Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES) of the University of Calabria, since 2019.
-His current research focuses on *social media and big data analysis*, *deep learning*, *natural language processing*, *sentiment analysis*, *edge/fog computing*, *parallel and distributed data analysis*.
+His current research focuses on *social media and big data analysis*, *machine and deep learning*, *natural language processing*, *sentiment analysis*, *edge/fog computing*, *parallel and distributed data analysis*.

 interests:
-  - Deep Learning and Natural Language Processing
+  - Deep Learning and NLP
-  - Social Media and Big Data Analysis
+  - Social Big Data Analysis
-  - Parallel and Distributed Data Analysis
+  - Parallel & Distributed Data Analysis
-  - Edge, Fog and Cloud Computing

 education:
   courses: